-There is continually a threat that non-native, invasive plants like EWM could get introduced into the Clam Lakes.
+There is a continual threat that a new, non-native, invasive plant like EWM could get introduced into the Clam Lakes.
 At present they have a healthy and diverse native aquatic plant community with CLP already well-known and managed.
 Meandering surveys of the littoral zone looking for a specific plant species like EWM are important as they generally are the first indicator that there is something that does not belong.
 Meandering surveys help find target plant species, document the location where target plants are found using GPS technology or general mapping, and provides an opportunity to physically remove the target plant or make it a part of another management action.